Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Point estimation of random mixing measures

-While there are alternative methods to obtain a point estimate $\hat{c}$ given the mixing measure, MAP is perhaps the most natural and computationally efficient approach.
+While there are alternative methods to obtain a point estimate $\hat{z}$ given the mixing measure {such as sampling or using a decision theoretic framework with Monte Carlo samples from $p(z_i \mid \hat{w}_1, \ldots, \hat{w}_K, \hat{\theta}_1, \ldots, \hat{\theta}_K, y_i)$}, we prefer the MAP as a natural and computationally efficient approach. {In addition, it is possible to extend the framework to summarize the density $F$ directly.
+However, such an approach would not be computational efficient since it might require evaluating the density on a grid of exponentially increasing size with increasing dimension.
+Moreover, obtaining a point estimate of the random partition would become complicated.}

-\partitle{Distances between measures as a loss function.} In the optimization in \eqref{eq:approximated_expected_loss}, after truncation, we are left with two discrete mixing measures that may have disjoint supports.
-Traditional $f$-divergences~\citep{ali1966general}, such as the Kullback–Leibler (KL) divergence, Jensen–Shannon (JS) divergence, and others, cannot be used directly because they require access to the density ratio, which may be undefined in this context.
-Consequently, optimal transport metrics become a natural choice in this scenario.
-Next, we will brifely discuss currently available optimal transport distances.
+In the optimization in \eqref{eq:approximated_expected_loss}, after truncation, {we require distances for pairs of} discrete mixing measures that may have disjoint supports.
+Traditional $f$-divergences~\citep{ali1966general}, such as the Kullback–Leibler (KL) divergence, Jensen–Shannon (JS) divergence, and others, cannot directly be used because they require access to the density ratio, which may be undefined in this context.
+Consequently, optimal transport (OT) metrics become a natural choice in this scenario.
+We will briefly discuss currently available OT distances.